Skip to main content

 Now, what I really like about this restaurant is the fact that they also serve a variety of other classic Filipino dishes.
 While the lechon is the star, this is also a really good place to get your fill of your favorite native dishes.

-Baked scallops Php230.00, Ensaladang talong Php130.00 and Kamias shake Php100.00
+Baked scallops, Ensaladang talong and Kamias shake

 I really loved the baked scallops here.
 The actual scallops were not huge but they were a decent size.
-The plum and juicy scallops were encrusted in bubbling cheese and garlic.
+The plump and juicy scallops were encrusted in bubbling cheese and garlic.
 They didn’t scrimp on the ingredients here and I really could have finished the whole plate by myself.

 The ensaladang talong wasn’t extraordinary but it was a great side dish to cut through the richness of the lechon and the cheesy scallops.